krishnatejavedula/github-101/README.md

 ### **GitHub 101 🚀**
 A step-by-step guide for beginners to learn GitHub.
+Visit the [website](https://krishnatejavedula.github.io/github-101/) for detailed lessons and resources!

 ## **About**
 This repository provides a structured series of lessons to help **beginners** understand and use GitHub effectively.